frconor-ebook/meditations/_posts/2025-12-11-at-st-josephs-side.md

 Among the Jews, as among other peoples of nomadic origin, the genealogical tree was of capital importance.
 A person was known fundamentally by the clan or tribe to which they belonged, rather than by the place where they lived.

-Among the Hebrews, we have the added circumstance of belonging to the chosen people through ties of blood, a person\'s ancestry being traced through the male line.
+Among the Hebrews, we have the added circumstance of belonging to the chosen people through ties of blood, a person's ancestry being traced through the male line.
 Joseph, as the husband of Mary, was the legal father of Jesus, and as such carried out the duties of a true father.

-Joseph, like Mary, was "of the house and family of David" (Luke 2:4), of whom would be born the Messiah, according to God\'s promise.
+Joseph, like Mary, was "of the house and family of David" (Luke 2:4), of whom would be born the Messiah, according to God's promise.

 In the Book of Samuel, we are told, "When your days are fulfilled, and you lie down with your fathers, I will raise up your offspring after you, who shall come forth from your body, and I shall establish his kingdom.
 He shall build a house for my name, and I will establish the throne of his kingdom forever" (2 Sam.
 7:12-13).

 St. Ambrose comments that Jesus, who was a descendant of David through Mary, was registered in the royal house through Joseph, "since he who came into the world ought to be registered according to the custom of the world" (St. Ambrose, *Commentary on the Gospel of St. Luke)*.

-It would be Joseph\'s responsibility to name the Word Incarnate, in accordance with the instructions given him by the angel: "You shall call his name Jesus" (Matt.
+It would be Joseph's responsibility to name the Word Incarnate, in accordance with the instructions given him by the angel: "You shall call his name Jesus" (Matt.
 1:21).

 God had foreseen that His Son would be born of the Virgin Mary, in a family just like any other, and that in her He would develop in His humanity.
 The life of Jesus had to be in this respect the same as that of any other man.